impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 This just turns off the `nullglob` option in our shell that we turned on before we started adding plugin configurations.
 This is a cleanup step, not too surprising to see it here.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next few lines of code:

 ```
 command="$1"
 case "$command" in
-...esac
+...
+esac
 ```

 Here's where we get to the meat of this file.
-We're grabbing the first argument sent to `rbenv`, and we're deciding what to do with it via a `case` statement.
+We're grabbing the first argument sent to the `rbenv` command, and we're deciding what to do with it via a `case` statement.
 Everything else we've done in this file, from loading plugins to setting up helper functions like `abort`, has led us to this point.
 The internals of that case statement will dictate how RBENV responds to the command the user has entered.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Let's take each branch of the `case` statement in turn: